asyncapi/website/pages/blog/json-schema-beyond-validation.md

 }
 ```

-In theory, we use the very same validation rules and interpret them, such that the output gives us the definition of what form the data may take.
+In theory, I use the very same validation rules and interpret them, such that the output gives us the definition of what form the data may take.
 Sounds easy enough right? :sweat_smile:

 The problem is that JSON Schema –which might seem simple on the surface— is complex underneath when you start to interpret the recursive keywords such as `not`, `if`, `then`, `else`, `allOf`, `oneOf`, etc. This causes the possibilities to be endless in terms of how the JSON Schema document can be structured (at least endless in principle).